lyybsni/algorithm_2022/README.md

-## Recovery for Algorithm and Programming
+# Recovery for Algorithm and Programming

+## Series 1 MicroMaster from UCSanDiego on EdX

-### Source 1: Dynamic Programming: Applications In Machine Learning and Genomics on EdX
+### Source 1: Dynamic Programming: Applications In Machine Learning and Genomics

 #### Scope
 This course is for Bioinfomatics Algorithm, which may not be suitable for strong computer science insights, though it can be regarded as a beginning point for knowledge recovery.